Court of the Lord Lyon: Officers of arms

 HM Officers of Arms come under the control of the Lord Lyon and are members of the Royal Household in Scotland, however they are not officers of the Court of the Lord Lyon.
 They carry out many ceremonial duties in Scotland, such as on state and royal occasions and those in connection with Scottish public life.
 They may act as professional consultants in the realms of heraldry and genealogy, like an advocate or a law agent for members of the public and could appear for their clients before the Lyon Court as well as in the English Court of Chivalry.

 Formerly there were: six Heralds of Arms and six Pursuivant of Arms in Ordinary (full-time members) and at various times any number of Extraordinary officers.
-In 1867 an Act of Parliament reduced the number of Ordinary officers to just three of each rank.
-The Act also set out their salaries and reaffirmed their rights and duties.
+The Lyon King of Arms Act 1867 reduced the number of Ordinary officers to just three of each rank.
+The act also set out their salaries and reaffirmed their rights and duties.
 These officers of arms wear the tabard of the Royal Arms of the United Kingdom, with the Scottish quarter taking precedence.
 They frequently appear in this uniform, when accompanying the monarch in royal ceremonies whilst he is in Scotland.

 Other ceremonies in which the HM Officers of Arms take part include; the announcement of the dissolution of Parliament from the Mercat Cross on the Royal Mile in Edinburgh, the inauguration of the governors of Edinburgh Castle, and the ceremonial opening of the annual meeting of the General Assembly of the Church of Scotland.

 Currently there are three Heralds of Arms in Ordinary and three Pursuivants of Arms in Ordinary.
 This brings the number of the Ordinary officers to six.

 From time to time, others can be appointed temporarily or as a recognition of their work.
 These are styled Heralds or Pursuivants Extraordinary.
 Currently there are two Heralds of Arms Extraordinary and three Pursuivants of Arms Extraordinary.

 In Scotland there are also four private pursuivants who are independent of Lyon Court.
 These officers are employed by Scottish nobles and chiefs and perform duties relating to genealogical, heraldic, and ceremonial matters of clan members.

 His Majesty's Officers of Arms as of September 2022 are: